Can you define your job?

-…the companies that we support conceal a huge potential, which hasn’t had the opportunity to blossom.
+Like gifted children, the companies we support have hidden potential that hasn’t had the opportunity to blossom.

-And sometimes, as with such children, the first impression is not so awesome.
-But we like to dig further, and go beyond that.
+Sometimes, the first impression is not so awesome.
+But we like to dig further and go beyond it.

-And always, as with these children, the foundation of success is mutual trust, honesty and respect.
-Then, with a lot of work and attention, you can write amazing stories.
+The bedrock of success is mutual trust, honesty and respect.
+If you’ve got that, then with a lot of work and attention, you can write amazing stories.

-I’ve learned that you can have the brightest consultants, the most elaborate Excel spreadsheets, the strongest legal agreements- if you don’t understand it’s about human dynamics you’ll spoil your chances of success.
+I’ve learnt that you can have the brightest consultants, the most elaborate Excel spreadsheets and the strongest legal agreements, but if you don’t understand that it’s about human dynamics, you’ll spoil your chances for success.

 Companies succeed because their teams want them to succeed.
-And I have a role in that: I have my guts in the game, encourage initiatives and the flow of energy, favor agility in decision making and put movement above stability.
-In summary, I make accelerated change possible.
+And I play a role in that.
+I have my guts in the game.
+I encourage initiatives and the flow of energy, favour agility in decision-making and put movement above stability.
+In short, I make accelerated change possible.

-I’m always thankful and humbled thinking that large institutions have chosen us to manage all this equity, which mostly comes from savings of dozens of millions of people.
+I’m always thankful and humbled thinking that large institutions have chosen us to manage all these funds, which derive mostly from the savings of millions of people.
 That’s a big responsibility for us.

-Then, there’s another responsibility, since we act as majority shareholders in about 20 businesses, with close to 10,000 employees in total.
-The way we practice private equity at Argos, by focusing on making businesses stronger and therefore more valuable, aligns very well these two responsibilities, with one shared direction to follow.
+We have another responsibility, since we act as majority shareholders in about 20 businesses with close to 10,000 employees in total.
+The way we practice private equity at Argos, by focusing on making businesses stronger and therefore more valuable, aligns these two responsibilities and gives them one shared direction.